Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Son, the problem of finishing for rent or leaving it abandoned has been considered many times by him, looking for a solution.
 But in terms of profit, finishing for rent is not feasible.

-"My villa has a total floor area of over 500 square meters, and a simple investment to complete it would cost about 1.5-1.8 billion VND.
+"My villa has a total floor area of more than 500 square meters, and a simple investment to complete it would cost about 1.5-1.8 billion VND.
 Meanwhile, the estimated rental price of this villa is only 30-35 million VND/month.
-So, it will take me 5-7 years to recover the capital spent to complete it, not to mention a series of problems arising from management, interest and damage to the project...", Mr. Son said.
+So, it will take me 5-7 years to recover the capital spent to complete it, not to mention a series of problems arising from management, interest and construction damage...", Mr. Son said.

 According to Mr. Tran Dinh Nguyen - a professional real estate investor in Hanoi - villas are a real estate product that attracts great attention from investors in any stage of the market.
-Investors who buy villas are often "tycoons" and those who use financial leverage.
+Investors who buy villas are often "rich people" and those who use financial leverage.

 "At the "hot" time, there are investors who are willing to borrow up to 70% of the value from the bank to buy a villa for speculative purposes without the need to live, do business, or rent.
-As for investors who are "rich", they have money, so buying a villa can be just to show off, to keep the money without caring about how to use it," Mr. Nguyen shared.
+As for investors who are "rich", they have money available, buying a villa can be to show off, keep the money without caring about how to use it," Mr. Nguyen shared.

 Lộ lý do chủ biệt thự triệu đô thà bỏ hoang chứ không hoàn thiện cho thuê - 2